Allicai/portfolio/README.md

-### I used Takuya Matsuyama's portfolio website as a basis for my own - the README below this is from his original repo.
+### I used Takuya Matsuyama's portfolio website as a template - the README below this is from his original repo.

 -------------------------------------------------------------------------------------------------------------------------